Top 5 Signs Your Tap Water Needs Filtration in 2026

 How Filtration Can Help

-First, how about a filter that can rid you of chlorine and other nasties?
-Another benefit of a water softener system is to remove the mineral buildup in hard water, which can also leave your skin and hair feeling dry and itchy.
+First, how about a filter that removes chlorine and other nasties?
+Another benefit of a water softener system is removing the mineral buildup in hard water, which can leave your skin and hair feeling dry and itchy.
 A filter that addresses both chlorine and hard water minerals can help prevent your skin from feeling dry and tight and keep your hair from becoming dull and brittle.

 Signs You Should Filter Your Water: